aiidateam/aiida-pseudo/docs/source/design.rst

 Families
 ========

-Having loose pseudopotentials floating around is not very practical, so groups of related pseudopotentials can be organized into "families", which are implemented as group plugins with the base class ``PseudoPotentialFamily``.
+Having loose pseudopotentials floating around is not very practical, so groups of related pseudopotentials can be organized into "families", which are implemented as group plugins with the base class :py:class:`~aiida_pseudo.groups.family.PseudoPotentialFamily`.
 A family class can in principle support many pseudopotential formats, however, a family instance can only contain pseudopotentials of a single format.
-For example, the ``PseudoPotentialFamily`` class supports all of the pseudopotential formats that are supported by this plugin.
+For example, the :py:class:`~aiida_pseudo.groups.family.PseudoPotentialFamily` class supports all of the pseudopotential formats that are supported by this plugin.
 However, any instance can only contain pseudopotentials of the same format (e.g. *all* UPF or *all* PSP8, not a mixture).
-In contrast, the ``SsspFamily`` only supports the ``UpfData`` format.
+In contrast, the :py:class:`~aiida_pseudo.groups.family.SsspFamily` only supports the :py:class:`~aiida_pseudo.data.pseudo.UpfData` format.

 A pseudopotential family can be constructed manually, by first constructing the class instance and then adding pseudopotential data nodes to it: